How Justine Skye Went From Tumblr Trendsetter To IRL Icon

 But Skye is learning that being outside of her comfort zone isn't necessarily a bad thing.
 As of last year, she formally stepped away from Roc Nation records and began her journey as an independent artist.
 "Even though things have changed in regards to my label situation, the path is still the same.
 The music doesn't stop.
 It's just even more authentic and true to my experiences now," she says.
 "It wasn't until recently that I realized how to be myself again, and I feel excited about the new year and decade ahead."

-If Skye's colorful, eye-catching Lip Bar collection is indicative of anything, it's that 2020 is looking mighty bright for this island gyal.
+If Skye's colourful, eye-catching Lip Bar collection is indicative of anything, it's that 2020 is looking mighty bright for this island gyal.

+The collection is now available and ships to Canada.
+Prices in USD.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.